Reform

 Twisting 'intelligence' for political gain is treason and should be a high crime.
 Especially if it causes a war.

 It is clear that covert agencies are a threat to our democracy.
-Vigorous oversight and suspicion is warrented for government activities that cannot be made public, but since lying to Congress has become a tradition, there is no actual oversight.
+Vigorous oversight and suspicion is warranted for government activities that cannot be made public, but since lying to Congress has become a tradition, there is no actual oversight.

 • Secrecy